 About Te Tai

 Te Tai is a digital storytelling programme that aims to increase understanding of our past by exploring Treaty settlements and their enduring impact.
-It preserves the stories of iwi and people who played key roles in settlements through audio-visual interviews, and publishes authoritative, accessible multimedia histories online.
+It preserves the stories of iwi and people who played key roles in settlements through audio-visual interviews, and publishes well-researched, reliable and accessible multimedia histories online.

-These stories are essential to understanding who we are as a country and can help New Zealanders move forward together.
+These stories provide an understanding of who we are as a country and can help New Zealanders move forward together.

 Te Tiriti O Waitangi